Pivotal, cluster and interface measures for critical planar percolation: Introduction

 By definition, the standard time-parametrization for SLE$_\kappa$ is half-plane capacity for the chordal and disk capacity (conformal radius) for the radial processes.
 These parametrizations transform nicely under conformal maps, hence are often useful when working with SLE's --- except, for instance, when one wants to consider the path traversed in the reverse direction.
 On the other hand, the discrete processes converging to SLE's are naturally equipped with a time parametrization, given by the number of discrete lattice steps, which obviously has nothing to do with the capacity parametrization of the scaling limit.
 For instance, it has a locality property that capacity does not have, namely, congruent pieces in two curves have the same length, regardless of the rest of the curves.
 If the limit of the discrete time-parametrization existed, it should inherit all these natural properties, and, in fact, it should be the $d(\kappa)$-dimensional Minkowski content, where $d(\kappa)=1+\kappa/8$ is the dimension of the SLE$_\kappa$ \cite{\BeffaraDimKappa}.

-After weaker results by \cite{\LawlerSheffield}, it was proved in \cite{\LawlerZhou} that SLE$_\kappa$ for all $\kappa < 8$ has a unique time-parametrization that satisfies a few natural conditions.
-However, it has not been proved for a single $\kappa$ that this parametrization is a limit of the natural discrete parametrization of counting steps, neither that it equals the $d(\kappa)$-dimensional Minkowski content, even though it does have the right $d(\kappa)$-dimensional transformation rule (i.e., $d(\kappa)$-dimensional conformal covariance).
-The known regularity results for these measures are also quite weak.
+After weaker results by \cite{\LawlerSheffield}, it was proved in \cite{\LawlerZhou} that SLE$_\kappa$ for all $\kappa < 8$ has a unique time-parametrization that satisfies a few natural conditions, such as the right $d(\kappa)$-dimensional transformation rule (i.e., $d(\kappa)$-dimensional conformal covariance).
+An improved proof, which also gives some information about regularity properties of the parametrization, appeared recently in \cite{\LawlerRezaBasic}.
+Even more recently, it has been proved in \cite{\LawlerRezaMink} that this time-parametrization equals the $d(\kappa)$-dimensional Minkowski content.
+However, it is not known for a single $\kappa$ that this parametrization is a limit of the natural discrete parametrization of counting steps.

 In the present paper, the scaling limit of the normalized counting measure on a percolation interface (see~(\ref{e.Parameasure}) below) will be handled quite similarly to the case of pivotals, with two main differences: one, points on an interface between two boundary points $a,b\in\p\Quad$ are characterized by having one open and one closed arm to the respective boundary arcs $ab$ and $ba$, instead of four alternating arms; two, it turns out to be simpler and more natural to describe the scaling limit of the measure as a function of the $\mathrm{SLE}_6$ interface, rather than a function of the entire percolation configuration in the quad-crossing topology (see Subsection~\ref{ss.interface}).
 Now, having constructed this scaling limit and having proved that it has the right conformal covariance properties, it looks quite obvious that it is the natural time-parametrization we are looking for.
 However, there is an issue: we have the length measure of the entire interface from $a$ to $b$ and the measure restricted to small boxes, but any small box can contain several connected pieces of the interface, and the measure of the box does not differentiate between the pieces.
 So, it is not clear that we can also get the length measure of all the starting segments of the interface.
 This question, together with fine metric properties (e.g., H\"older-regularity) of the length measure will be addressed in \cite{\MetricProp}.